-In the case of Coke v Southend Borough Council [1990] 1 All Er 242 the Appellant; a taxi driver, appealed against the decision of Simon Brown J dismissing his appeal by way of case stated against the order of the Crown Court at Southend allowing the appeal of the respondent; the Southend Borough Council, against the decision of the Southend-on-Sea justices to allow the Appellant's appeal against the decision of the council to revoke his hackney carriage vehicle and driver's licenses pursuant to Ss 60(1)(c) and 61(1)(b) of the Local Government (Miscellaneous Provisions) Act 1976.
+In the case of Coke v Southend Borough Council [1990] 1 All Er 242 the Appellant; a taxi driver, appealed against the decision of Simon Brown J dismissing his appeal by way of case stated against the order of the Crown Court at Southend allowing the appeal of the respondent; the Southend Borough Council, against the decision of the Southend-on-Sea justices to allow the Appellant's appeal against the decision of the Local Government (Miscellaneous Provisions) Act 1976.
 In this case a discussion was held to determine if a Public Authority could be considered a party aggrieved in an appeal by way of case stated.
 In deciding, Woolf LJ states;